-We’ve put together a few different directions to help ILP volunteers living in Ukraine (and those just visiting) get to see this LDS temple during their semester abroad!
-Whether you wanna get there on the metro, on the bus or by calling an Uber, we’ve got you covered.
+We’ve put together a few different directions to help ILP volunteers living in Ukraine (and those just visiting) get to see this LDS temple during their semester abroad.
+Whether you want to get there on the metro, on the bus or by calling an Uber, we’ve got you covered.

-To make getting there even easier, here are a few directions you can take — luckily, the Kiev metro makes it easy for anyone living here and just visiting to make it to the temple:
+To make getting there even easier, here are a few directions you can take — luckily, the Kiev metro makes it easy for anyone spending a semester in Kiev (or just visit) to make it to the temple.

 Use The Red Line

 From wherever you are in Kiev, you’ll need to head to the Akademmistechko station on the metro: it’s the last stop on the red line.

 Once you get to Akademmistechko, exit on the west side of the road (look for the McDonald’s, and be on the side of the road that it’s on).
 By the way … There are exits from the station on either side of the road (known as the ring road because the red line circles the city), so just make sure you exit on the west side.

 Then, find a bus station to take you down that road a couple of miles: Bus 56 or Marshrutka 208 (56 D) or 576 or 777 are the ones you want.